Getting Started with Blazor RadioButton Component

 Create a new Blazor App in Visual Studio

-To add Blazor RadioButton component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Buttons and Syncfusion.Blazor.Themes.
-Alternatively, you can utilize the following package manager command to achieve the same.
+To add the Blazor RadioButton component, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search for, and install Syncfusion.Blazor.Buttons and Syncfusion.Blazor.Themes.
+Alternatively, run the following Package Manager commands:

 NOTE

-Open ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.Buttons namespace.
+Open ~/_Imports.razor and import the Syncfusion.Blazor and Syncfusion.Blazor.Buttons namespaces.

 @using Syncfusion.Blazor